 We will continue working to foster an environment in which our able, ambitious female employees can participate actively and advance over the long term.

-Initiatives to Promote the Active Participation and Advancement of Women
+Initiatives to Promote Women's Participation and Advancement

 We conduct recruitment seminars for women and publish pamphlets presenting our employee support programs that help them balance work and family life while supporting their career development.